What is dry needling?

 How does dry needling work?

-Dry needling uses a thin needle to penetrate the skin and stimulate underlying myofascial trigger points, such as muscular and connective tissues, to reduce your muscle pain and improve your movement.
+Dry needling uses a thin needle to penetrate the skin to stimulate and inactivate underlying trigger points, such as muscular and connective tissues, to reduce your muscle pain and improve your movement.

 - To treat dysfunctions in skeletal muscle, fascia, and connective tissue